Former Lakestar McCann chief executive Neil McKay launches new agency

 The conversion optimisation agency launched yesterday with McKay as chief executive officer, and is based at new 3,000 sq ft city centre offices in Portland Street.

-having left Lakestar in December 2014, two and a half years after it was acquired by McCann Worldgroup for what was thought to be an eight-figure sum.
+McKay returns after more than a year out having left Lakestar in December 2014, two and a half years after it was acquired by McCann Worldgroup for what was thought to be an eight-figure sum.

 His new, privately funded agency - for which McKay is the sole director - aims to apply data, science and psychology to help online businesses convert more of their website visitors into customers.